Applebee’s Spinach Artichoke Dip Easy Copycat Recipe

 2. Preheat the oven to 350°F.

 3. Drain and chop the canned artichoke hearts.
 Set aside.
 Place the thawed chopped spinach in a kitchen towel and twist the towel over the sink to remove as much water as possible.
 Put the squeezed spinach into the bowl with the chopped artichoke hearts.
-Mince the garlic and add it to the bowl with the rest of the vegetables.
+Mince the garlic and add it to the bowl with the remaining vegetables.

-4. Combine the softened cream cheese, whole milk, and Alfredo sauce in the bowl of a stand mixer or a large mixing bowl.
+4. Stir the softened cream cheese, whole milk, and Alfredo sauce in the bowl of a stand mixer or a large mixing bowl.

-5. Use a stand mixer or an electric hand mix on a medium setting to mix the base of the dip until it’s smooth.
+5. Use a stand mixer or an electric hand mixer on a medium setting to mix the base of the dip until it’s smooth.

 6. Add all the remaining ingredients to the bowl with the base of the dip.

-7. Mix at low speed until you distribute all the ingredients.
+7. Mix at low speed until all the ingredients are evenly distributed and there is a creamy consistency.

 8. Grease a small baking dish (8×8-inch) and transfer the dip into it.
-Use an offset spatula to smooth the top of the dip to prevent uneven browning.
+Use an offset spatula to smooth the top of the dip, preventing uneven browning.

-9. Bake the dip for 50 to 55 minutes until browned on top.
+9. Bake the dip for 50 to 55 minutes, until it is browned on top.
 Rotate the baking dish after 25-30 minutes.

 10. Remove the dip from the oven and let it rest for a few minutes before serving.